 For most vaccines, the best time for a booster dose is well beyond three weeks after the primary dose.
 In fact, a second dose too close to the first dose often means there is a lesser immune response in the long run.

-Why have some second doses been brought forward to 8 weeks?
+Why have second doses been brought forward to 8 weeks?

-Following guidance from government and JCVI regarding the Delta variant first detected in India circulating in some parts of the country, the NHS is contacting people in the highest priority groups (cohorts 1-9), so they can receive their second dose earlier – at around 8 weeks.
-This means people at greater risk of getting seriously ill due to coronavirus can get maximum protection sooner.
+Following guidance from government and JCVI regarding the Delta variant first detected in India circulating in some parts of the country, the NHS is contacting people in all cohorts to receive their second dose earlier – at 8 weeks.
 If you already have an appointment over the coming weeks, whether for your first or second dose, this remains in place and it’s really important that you attend as planned.